Why aren’t more organizations practicing proactive security?

 Applications that have not been secured adequately are prime targets for attackers.
 For example, a database with over 10 years’ worth of voters’ details was left accessible on the public Internet.
 Deep Root Analytics, the company that owned this data, didn’t secure it well enough while storing it on AWS S3—a common security error.

-And every few days, there are news reports about a new ransomware attack.
+And every few days, there are news reports about a new ransomware attack–Ransomware attacks increased by 36 percent in 2017.

 Some of the more prominent ransomware attacks of 2017 are Wannacry, Petya, and Locky.
 All of them targeted Microsoft Windows systems.
 They even managed to reduce the UK’s National Health Service (NHS) to running only its most critical services for patients.